mideind/Tokenizer/README.rst

 Overview
 --------

+Tokenization is a necessary first step in many natural language processing tasks, such as word counting, parsing, spell checking, corpus generation, and statistical analysis of text.

-Tokenizer tokenizes Icelandic text.
-It converts Python text strings to streams of token objects, where each token object is a separate word, punctuation sign, number/amount, date, e-mail, URL/URI, etc. The tokenizer takes care of corner cases such as abbreviations and dates in the middle of sentences.
+Tokenizer is a compact pure-Python module for tokenizing Icelandic text.
+It converts Python text strings to streams of token objects, where each token object is a separate word, punctuation sign, number/amount, date, e-mail, URL/URI, etc. It also segments the token stream into sentences, considering corner cases such as abbreviations and dates in the middle of sentences.

 Tokenizer is derived from a corresponding module in the `Greynir project <https://greynir.is>`_ (GitHub repository `here <https://github.com/vthorsteinsson/Reynir>`_), by the same author.